samcat437/Milestone-1/README.md

 **Colour Scheme**

-Colours in the website will enhance the colours in the promotional video and the photos taken of the quartet.
+Colours used on the website will enhance the colours in the promotional video and the photos taken of the quartet.

 **Typography**